High-Deductible Plan G: Big Coverage, Small Premiums!

 Final Thoughts

 Medicare Supplement High-Deductible Plan G is like a trusty flip-flop—simple, affordable, and gets you through the basics of Medicare’s gaps.
-For Florida seniors on a budget, it’s a lifesaver for hospital and doctor costs, with premiums that won’t cramp your style.
+For seniors on a budget, it’s a lifesaver for hospital and doctor costs, with premiums that won’t cramp your style.
 Use your Open Enrollment Period like a golden ticket, shop insurers like you’re picking the juiciest mango, and trust your expert agent to make it seamless.
 Ready to save on healthcare and keep those retirement vibes strong?
 Plan G might be your perfect first step!

 Don’t miss your chance for the right Medicare Supplement plan.
 Call us at 1-239-633-4392, email info@medicaresupplementsonly.com, or fill out our form for a free consultation.
-Let’s make Medicare work for you in the Sunshine State.
+Let’s make Medicare work for you.
 Learn more at the Centers for Medicare & Medicaid Services

 Disclaimer:

-MedicareSupplementsOnly.com is operated by Charles “Chuck” Lunsford, a Life & Health insurance agent licensed in Florida (License A169316, active since 1994).
-Insurance product descriptions are for informational/marketing purposes only.
+Insurance product descriptions on this site are provided for informational and marketing purposes only.
 The policy and any riders issued by the insurer contain the full terms, conditions, exclusions, and limitations.
-Eligibility, rates, and benefits are determined by the issuing carrier and are subject to underwriting and change.
+Eligibility, rates, and benefits are determined by the issuing carrier and may change over time.

-Not connected with or endorsed by the U.S. government or the federal Medicare program.
-This is a solicitation of insurance.
-Availability varies by area.
-Services available where licensed.
+This website is not connected with or endorsed by the U.S. government or the federal Medicare program.

-We specialize in Medicare Supplement (Medigap) insurance and related products.
-We do not offer Medicare Advantage (MA) plans.
-MedicareSupplementOnly.com is not connected with or endorsed by the U.S. government or the federal Medicare program.
 This is a solicitation of insurance; a licensed agent may contact you.
 Products and services are available only where licensed.
 Availability and carrier participation vary by state and by product.

-No tax or legal advice is provided.
-Consult your tax advisor or attorney regarding your specific situation.
-Email and text communications may not be fully secure; please avoid sending sensitive personal information unless requested through a secure channel.
-All trademarks and logos are the property of their respective owners.
+Email and text communications may not be fully secure.
+Please avoid sending sensitive personal information unless requested through a secure channel.

 Affiliated with and receives compensation for products sold from United American Insurance Company, Globe Life Insurance, and MCC Brokerage located in Tampa, Florida.

-Content reviewed by Charles Lunsford, Licensed Life & Health Agent, FL
+Content reviewed by Charles “Chuck” Lunsford, Licensed Life & Health Agent, Florida

-Disclaimer last updated: September 2,2025, License A169316 | Privacy Policy | Terms of Service
+License A169316 | Privacy Policy | Terms of Service

 Scroll to Top